DataDog/storedog/k8s-manifests/README.md

 3. **Deploy the Storedog Application:**

-This command deploys all application components into it.
+The following command deploys all application components into it.

 ```bash
 for file in k8s-manifests/storedog-app/**/*.yaml; do envsubst < "$file" | kubectl apply -n storedog -f -; done